alxblzd/alxblzd.github.io/_posts/2025-01-19-proj-coraza-owasp-crs-haproxy.md

 1. Build AWS-LC
 2. Build HAProxy 3.3 against AWS-LC with QUIC

-Building it was not the hardest part.
-Getting clean runtime behavior was.

 Quick context before the build steps:

 - **AWS-LC** is Amazon's crypto library (OpenSSL-compatible API) with very good performance and modern TLS support.